murex/Kata-MedianListOfLists/README.md

 ## License

-The `Kata-MedianListOfLists` and the accompanying materials are made available under the terms of the MIT License ([here](LICENSE.md)) which accompanies this distribution, and is available at the Open Source site [here](https://opensource.org/licenses/MIT)
+`Kata-MedianListOfLists` and the accompanying materials are made available under the terms of the [MIT License](./LICENSE.md) which accompanies this distribution, and is available at the [Open Source site](https://opensource.org/licenses/MIT)

 ## Acknowledgements